yurigbur/iam-brute/README.md

 ### Roadmap / Ideas
 - Include permissions besides get, list and describe with dry-runs if available
 - Increase the dynamic parameter generation success rate by identifying re-occuring patterns and use fitting dummy parameters.
-- Improve multi-threading exception handling
-- Re-write Logging / Output.
+- Re-write Logging / Live Output with an acutal Logging library.
-- Support multiple values for the same parameter key for context support.
 - Improve context with the collected successful responses.
-- Add file-based output with sorted permissions.